Xjectro/bun-api-template/README.md

-# 🚀 Bun API Template
+# 🚀 Server

-This project is an API template built using Express.js, MongoDB, TypeScript, Morgan, HTTP, express-rate-limit, body-parser, Zod, nodemailer, and jsonwebtoken.
+This project is an API template built using Express.js, MongoDB, Bunny, TypeScript, Morgan, HTTP, express-rate-limit, body-parser, Multer, Zod, nodemailer, and jsonwebtoken.

 ## 📋 Table of Contents